80at8/dhcp-batcher/README.md

 ![proxying topology](https://github.com/80at8/dhcp-batcher/blob/master/assets/Screenshot%20from%202020-05-15%2014-25-23.png)

-each mode runs a concurrent scheduler which will batch all batch and proxy mode client discoverys to sonar, the timer for the scheduler is adjustable using a program switch.
+each mode runs a concurrent scheduler which will batch all discovered clients to sonar, the timer for the scheduler is adjustable using the --batch_cycle_time switch.

 ## features